-Requirements for LIS integration with External Systems
+Requirements for LIS integration with External Systems**

 The massive volume of data created in laboratories, coupled with increased business demands and focus on profitability should increase attention to how LIS handles electronic data exchanges.
 Attention must be paid to instrument's input and output data to be managed, remote sample collection data to be imported and exported, and mobile technology integrates with the LIS.
-The successful transfer of data files in spreadsheets and other formats is a pivotal aspect of the LIS development.
+The successful transfer of data files in spreadsheets and other formats is a pivotal aspect of the LIS.
 It could be solution of standardized database management system such as MySQL or analog.
 In addition to mobile and database electronic data exchange, LIS should support real-time data exchange.

+** Integration between the systems could be defined as exchange of information based on simple procedures like file transfers at this phase.
+The application can store data in a file which is transferred to a destination location, then loaded into the destination system.
+These might be XML, CSV, or one of many other text-based formats.
+Next phase (other proposal) will define communication protocols and data formats.
+Competition organizer expects that the developer have profound experience in implementation of health IT systems, preferably in LIS development.